You are here

 The latter two are both sides of the same coin of denial and for that matter so is the “it is unfortunate to see an anti-counter-extremism lobby regularly peddle these false claims.”.
 These are examples of the echo chamber mindset of political correctness that has been pushed so heavily that is has become the dominant philosophy.

 You deal with the surface expressions of concern regarding Islam-sharia which, I would agree in general terms, are frequently poorly expressed and sometimes based on misinformation.
-However, the commission neither appear to see or are unwilling to recognise the undercurrents that have produced people and groups questioning Islam-sharia around the world.
+However, the commission neither appear to see nor are willing to recognise the undercurrents that have produced people and groups questioning Islam-sharia around the world.

 There is no hint of even an attempt at understanding the motivation behind those protesting about Islam-sharia.
 What analysis the commission have done appears to be either of the genuine far right such as National Action or the commission has mutated concerns about Islam into “anti-Muslim prejudice”.

-The commission state that they want to take a “human rights and evidence” based approach to extremism, thus it is frankly amazing that, so far as we have being able to determine, none of the many items quoted by Sharia Watch have been cited in either the main report or in the sub-reports on specific issues.
+The commission state that they want to take a “human rights and evidence” based approach to extremism, thus it is frankly amazing that, so far as we have being able to determine, none of the many items quoted by Sharia Watch have been cited in either the main report or in the sub-reports on specific issues, especially our KEY DOCUMENTS!.

 That is, in our opinion, a serious failing of both this speech and the report on which it is based but one that fits with the head in the sand 'Islam is innocent' approach or as Macron recently put it after the latest slaughter of police staff in Paris, “a distortion of Islam”.
 We have previously addressed concerns about the report here.
 To date we have only received a holding reply.